- Department Location, Hours and Contact Information

 Tentative Ruling Information

 All parties appearing on the Law and Motion calendar in The Presiding Judge’s Department shall utilize the tentative ruling system.
 The Presiding Judge will publish a tentative ruling at 2:00 p.m. two days prior to the matter being heard.
-Parties my access the tentative ruling on Court's public access site or by telephoning 916-874-5487.
+Parties my access the tentative ruling on the court's public portal or by telephoning 916-874-5487.
 The tentative ruling shall become the ruling of the court, unless a party desiring to be heard so advises the department clerk at 916-874-5487 no later than 12:00 p.m. (noon) on the court day preceding the hearing of their intent to appear at the hearing, and further advises the clerk that such party has notified the other side of its intention to appear.
 Where appearance has been requested by counsel or invited by the court, limited argument will be entertained.

 All noticed motions in the Presiding Judge’s Department shall include the following information in the notice: